cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/030-culture-social-science copy.md

 ### Types of Cultures and Multicultural Society

-Examining types of cultures, **high culture** distinguishes society's elite, while **popular culture** is widespread among the general population. **Subcultures** differentiate segments, and **countercultures** oppose dominant standards, showcasing the diversity within societies.
+Examining types of **cultures**, **high culture** distinguishes society's elite, while **popular culture** is widespread among the general population. **Subcultures** differentiate segments, and **countercultures** oppose dominant standards, showcasing the diversity within societies.
 In a multicultural society, people from different races, cultures, and traditions coexist with mutual respect, celebrating the richness of cultural diversity.

 ### **Multiculturalism and Cultural Relativism**

-Multiculturalism, defined as the tolerance of different cultures within a political unit, encompasses ideological, discursive, and policy dimensions.
-Cultural relativism asserts the equal validity of cultures, emphasizing understanding within the local context.
+Multiculturalism, defined as the tolerance of different cultures within a political unit, encompasses ideological, discursive, and policy dimensions. **Cultural relativism** asserts the equal validity of cultures, emphasizing understanding within the local context.
 It recognizes that different cultures have different moral codes, promoting an objective analysis from each culture's perspective.

 ### **Cultural Relativism and Ethnocentrism**